What Is a Knowledge Management System?

 Betsy Anderson

-Betsy leads the customer success and implementation teams at Bloomfire.
-Passionate about the people side of knowledge engagement and knowledge sharing, Betsy shares real-world experience with the challenges faced by companies with a knowledge management problem.
+Betsy leads the customer success and implementation teams at Bloomfire and is a Certified Knowledge Manager (CKM) from KM Institute.
+Passionate about the people side of knowledge engagement and knowledge sharing, she brings real-world experience in tackling the challenges companies face with knowledge management.

 Jump to section

-Knowledge management systems (KMS) are vital in today’s information-driven business environment.
 Companies can foster innovation, improve customer service, and enhance decision-making by efficiently managing organizational knowledge.
 But what is a knowledge management system, and how can it transform your enterprise?

 Defining a Knowledge Management System

-What is the Purpose of a Knowledge Management System?
+What Is the Purpose of a Knowledge Management System?

-The primary purpose of a knowledge management system is to ensure that the right information reaches the right person at the right time, empowering employees to make informed decisions and perform their jobs more effectively.
-By centralizing knowledge, a KMS enhances company data and expertise access, streamlines processes, and facilitates organizational learning.
+The primary purpose of a knowledge management system is to ensure that the right information reaches the right person at the right time.
+This empowers employees to make informed decisions and perform their jobs more effectively.

-Explicit Knowledge
+Explicit knowledge

 Explicit knowledge is the most basic form of knowledge.
 It is easy to articulate, record, store, and share.
 This typically includes information like white papers, data sheets, research reports, documented processes and policies, product information, and brochures in a business environment.

-Implicit Knowledge
+Implicit knowledge

 Implicit knowledge is the practical application of explicit knowledge.
 It is often gained through experience, context, and incidental activity without the awareness that learning is happening.
 For example, your company may have documented diagrams and processes (explicit knowledge) for operating a software program.
 Understanding and using that information to operate the program is an example of implicit knowledge.